-Hi, it’s Fergus again and today I want to talk about those health issues that we pets have occasionally and some all natural solutions that Mum has at One Lucky Dog Bakery.
+Hi, it’s Finn again and today I want to talk about those health issues that we pets have occasionally and some all natural solutions that Mum has at One Lucky Dog Bakery.
 Mum wants all pets to have a healthy long life and she believes the solutions to most issues are simple natural products rather than chemical drugs.
 Here is my reference list and if you have any questions or concerns please stop at the store to talk with Mum, she’ll be glad to help.
 Bring your dog.

 - Digestive Issues